Evidence Review

 Potenza

-Acne scars (ice pick, boxcar, rolling)Enlarged pores and rough textureSkin laxity and fine lines
+Acne scars (ice pick, boxcar, rolling)Enlarged pores and rough textureStretch marks and body scars

 Open procedure page